top of page

 Anchor 1

-Week 2: Supporting Wildland Fire Suppression, Restoration, and Prevention by Advancing Analysis Tools
+[Rescheduled] February Flare Up Session 2: Fire Intelligence - Supporting Wildland Fire Suppression, Restoration, and Prevention by Advancing Analysis Tools

 Wildfire analysis is increasingly recognized as a critical tool for effective wildfire management across Europe.
 However, access to high-quality data and advanced analysis remains prohibitively expensive, often because countries have to reinvent the wheel when it comes to data collection, integration, and reporting.
 Daan will share how they are building a wildfire analysis platform designed to remove these barriers.
 By providing accessible, scalable, and cost-effective solutions, Wildflyer aims to empower wildfire managers with the tools they need—without the high costs and technical complexity that have traditionally limited adoption.
 Join us as we explore how better access to data can lead to smarter, faster, and more coordinated wildfire response across Europe.